sourcegraph/handbook/content/departments/cloud/technical-docs/v2.0/onprem_data_migration.md

 For custom or complex database setups, the operator will decide how best to proceed, in collaboration with IE/CSE/etc - the goal in the end is to generate the above database dumps in a format aligned with the output of `src snapshot databases pg_dump` (the plain `pg_dump` commands).

-> NOTE: Database export may affect the performance of the Sourcegraph instance while it is in progress.
+> [!NOTE] Database export may affect the performance of the Sourcegraph instance while it is in progress.
 Depending on the size of the instance's databases, this can take a very long time.

 ### Generate instance summary